-Let us first consider the objective function at the optimal vector $\alpha$ of the original problem:
+Let us first consider the objective function of the original problem at the optimal vector $\alpha^{*}$:

-where we substituted the vector $\tilde{\alpha}^*$ in the objective and utilize the fact that it is smaller than the optimal value.
-Next, we consider the projected problem and lower-bound it as follows:
+where we substituted the vector $\tilde{\alpha}^*$ in the objective and utilize the fact that it results in a smaller objective value than the optimal.
+Next, we consider the projected problem and lower bound it as follows:

 where we substituted the vector $\alpha^*$ in the objective as before and utilize the fact that it is smaller than the optimal value.
 By sub-multiplicativity, we have by using the fact $V^T V = I$:

 for any vector $z$ and matrix $G$.
 Let us bound the following second-order term: